 Priming with a Vacuum Pump:

 To prime, the main centrifugal pump, An additional small-size vacuum pump or a self-priming pump, or a positive displacement pump is used.
 The discharge line of the main pump is connected to the suction line of the positive displacement priming pump that evacuates all the air in the primary pump and suction piping.

 Water available at the high head is allowed to flow through a nozzle in this method of pump priming.
 The nozzle is designed in such a way that at the jet outside the nozzle, the pressure is less than the atmospheric pressure which causes water to be sucked from the sump.

 Priming with Separator:

-On the discharge side of the pump, an air-water separation chamber or separator is provided for pump priming with separator.
-A bent suction pipe portion is provided at the inlet of the pump that always maintain some liquid in the pump.
-Through pump discharge or air vent, Air is separated and expelled and the liquid falls back into separation chamber due to higher density.
+On the discharge side of the pump, an air-water separation chamber or separator is provided for pump priming with a separator.
+A bent suction pipe portion is provided at the inlet of the pump that always maintains some liquid in the pump.
+Through pump discharge or an air vent, Air is separated and expelled and the liquid falls back into the separation chamber due to higher density.

 Priming by Installing Foot Valve:

 A foot valve that acts like a non-return valve is installed in the suction piping in this pump-priming method.
 The foot valve does not allow the liquid to drain from the pump casing and suction line once the pump operation is stopped.
 So, while starting the pump for the next operation, the pump is already primed and can work.

 In this pump-priming method, an ejector (Fig. 7) is provided on the pump suction (or discharge) side.
 These Ejectors create a vacuum inside the pump suction line forcing the liquids to draw from the sump up to the pump elevation.
 However, Ejectors require energy input for their work.